-3.12.1 During French President, Mr. Nicolas Sarkozy,'s visit to India in January 2008, it was decided to establish an India-France Foundation which could begin as an India-France High Level CEO's Round Table.
+- 3.12.1 During French President, Mr. Nicolas Sarkozy,'s visit to India in January 2008, it was decided to establish an India-France Foundation which could begin as an India-France High Level CEO's Round Table.
 The Indian side is headed by Mr. Hari Shankar Bhartia, Founder & Co-Chairman, Jubilant Bhartia Group (earlier by Mr. Dhruv Sawhney, Chairman, Triveni Engineering & Industries, and Mr. Narayana Murthy, Chief Mentor of Infosys).
-The French side is headed by Mr. Paul Hermelin, Chairman of the Board of Directors, Capgemini, and Special Representative of the French Government for Indo-French Economic Relations.

-3.12.2 As of date, 12 meetings of CEO's Forums have taken place, alternatively in New Delhi and Paris.
+The French side is headed by Mr. Paul Hermelin, Chairman of the Board of Directors, Capgemini, and Special Representative of the French Government for Indo-French Economic Relations. - 3.12.2 As of date, 14 meetings of CEO's Forums have taken place, alternatively in New Delhi and Paris.
 The 1st meeting of the Forum was held on 28-29 November, 2009 in New Delhi.
-Over the years, the Indo-French CEO's Forum has brought out its recommendations with relation to the Private-Public Partnerships, Corporate Social Responsibility, Sustainable Development, Education, Employability and Skill Development.

-3.12.3 The 10th Indo-French CEO's Forum was held on March 10, 2018 in New Delhi during President Macron's official visit to India.
+Over the years, the Indo-French CEO's Forum has brought out its recommendations with relation to the Private-Public Partnerships, Corporate Social Responsibility, Sustainable Development, Education, Employment and Skill Development. - 3.12.3 The 10th Indo-French CEO's Forum was held on March 10, 2018 in New Delhi during President Macron's official visit to India.
 The 11th Indo-French CEO's Forum took place on July 14, 2023 in Paris on the occasion of the official visit of Prime Minister Modi.
 It was co-chaired by Mr. Hari Shankar Bhartia, Founder & Co-Chairman, Jubilant Bhartia Group and Mr. Paul Hermelin, Chairman of the Board of Directors, Capgemini.
-The 12th Indo-French CEO's Forum was held on November 27, 2024 in New Delhi in the presence of Shri Piyush Goyal, Minister of Commerce and Industry, and Ms. Sophie Primas, Minister Delegate for Foreign Trade and French Nationals Abroad, and co-chaired by Mr. Hari Bhartia, Co-Chairman, Jubilant Life Sciences Limited, and Mr. Paul Hermelin, Chairman of the Board of Directors, Capgemini.
+The 12th Indo-French CEO's Forum was held on November 27, 2024 in New Delhi in the presence of Shri Piyush Goyal, Minister of Commerce and Industry, and Ms. Sophie Primas, Minister Delegate for

+Foreign Trade and French Nationals Abroad, and co-chaired by Mr. Hari Bhartia, Co-Chairman, Jubilant Life Sciences Limited, and Mr. Paul Hermelin, Chairman of the Board of Directors, Capgemini.
+The 14th Forum took place on February 11, 2025 in Paris during Prime Minister Modi's visit to France.